 Multiple sclerosis is a long-lasting disease that can affect the brain, spinal cord, and the optic nerves in the eyes.
 It can cause problems with vision, balance, muscular control, and change other bodily functions.
 Some people have moderate symptoms and don’t need any treatment.
 But, others with severe multiple sclerosis will have trouble getting around and doing everyday tasks.

-is the symptoms of multiple sclerosis
+What is the symptoms of multiple sclerosis

 When you have affected by multiple sclerosis, your immune system attacks your central nervous system, affecting the brain, spinal cord, and optic nerves in eyes.
 Multiple sclerosis early symptoms and treatment can be different, come and go, making it sometimes hard to diagnose.
 It could have one symptom, and then at other certain times have a completely different symptom, not realizing the two are related.

 For many people, the first symptom of sclerosis is detected in their eyes.
 Often, multiple sclerosis causes optic neuritis, that is a condition that damages the nerve connecting the eye to the brain.
 It usually affects just one eye, but in rare cases, it involves both.
-Symptoms of eyes include blurry vision,
+Symptoms of eyes include blurry vision, colors that appeal dull and pain when moving your eye.
+However, the symptoms get better on their own within a few weeks or months.
+But if you have these symptoms, go to your doctor right away.

 Other early symptoms is a strange sensation.
 It may be extraordinary sensation around the body including an electric-shock-like feeling when you move your head or neck, it also can be felt up to arms and feet.
 A feeling of tightness or swelling and numbness often in the face.
 Another common early symptom of multiple sclerosis is extreme tiredness.